According to recent studies, heavy stress can shorten a person’s life expectancy by almost three years. And that got us thinking…

 In 2020, Finland was recorded as having 73.7% of its land covered by forest, making it the country with the largest amount of green space.
 If you like lots of woodland walks then the fresh Finnish air might be just the ticket.

-While for many, alcohol is something to turn when they’ve had a bad day, it’s also proven to add to stress and anxiety levels.
+While for many, alcohol is something to turn to when they’ve had a bad day, it’s also proven to add to stress and anxiety levels.
 So, if you’re trying to cut down on alcohol consumption, the best place for that would be Kuwait as there’s a full ban on alcohol here.
 In sharp contrast, the highest-ranking country for alcohol consumption is Lithuania with each person consuming 15 liters of alcohol each year.

 It seems Chile and Guatemala have the happiest marriages in the world with only 0.1 of every 1,000 people getting a divorce.
 This trend doesn’t appear across all of South America, though, as Uruguay is the place with the highest rate of divorce.
 There, 4.4 people per 1,000 get a divorce.